Goschjann/road_segmentation_project/README.md

 ### Skip Connections

 Now that we made it back to the desired dimensionality we have to re-integrate the spatial information that was lost in the pooling steps.
-Therefore we us e__skip connections__ (also termed __merge layers__) which are illustrated as the brown arrows between the two halfs of our U-shaped architecture:
+Therefore we use __skip connections__ (also termed __merge layers__) which are illustrated as the brown arrows between the two halfs of our complete U-shaped architecture:
 ![complete architecture](/figures/unet_7.png)

 Check for instance the most upper skip connection.
 For the next convolution (white-orange block with depth 128 to blueblock with depth 64), the net can choose between 1) features that were extracted at a very early stage (white) and contain abstract but rich spatial information and 2) features from below (orange) that were extracted through the whole architecture and contain very detailed features with low spatial information.

 ---------------